rsdoiel/antenna/archives/2025/socal_north_2025.06.md

 ---

-## Judge further pauses Trump's 'Fork in the Road' resignation offer to federal employees
+## Trump's 'Fork in the Road' resignation offer for federal workers is in judge's hands

 date: 2025-02-11, updated: 2025-02-11, from: The LAist

-A federal judge in Boston extended his pause on the Trump administration's "Fork in the Road" offer to federal employees until he issues a subsequent decision.
+After a hearing on Monday, a federal judge in Boston extended a stay on the deadline for federal employees to accept the Trump administration's resignation offer while he considers the arguments.

 <br>